 I realized suddenly one day that I could hold eye contact longer with people when my self-esteem was higher.
 In the past, I couldn’t look straight into someone’s eyes for too long because I was doing shameful things behind closed doors, like getting wasted drunk and watching porn.

-Once, I cleaned up my act, and literally destroyed every addiction I had (except coffee :)) I noticed that I held my head up higher and could hold eye contact longer.
+Once, I cleaned up my act, and literally destroyed every addiction I had (except coffee of course) I noticed that I held my head up higher and could hold eye contact longer.
 So, the key is getting rid of those shameful habits that keep you in the negative loop.

 Two – Rid the Past – Stay in the Moment